MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/paginated-accessible-structure-type-overwrite.md

 ### Benefits of headings

 - Screen readers announce headings are announced as "Heading level 1", "Heading level 2", and so on.
-- Users can press the shortcut <kbd>H</kbd> key to jump to the next header in a report, when you're viewing reports in Power BI Report Server.
+- You can press the shortcut <kbd>H</kbd> key to jump to the next header in a report, when you're viewing reports in Power BI Report Server.
 - Headings are marked correctly in tagged PDF.

 ## Set header cells for tables in Report Builder